Can I Use A Dehumidifier Instead Of An Air Conditioner?

 Yes, a dehumidifier is going to cool a room.
 The only catch is that it will not only do it as efficiently as an air conditioner would.

 It will cool the room by removing the excess humidity.
-Of course, high humidity is one of the causes of extra heat in the room because it traps heat inside.
+Of course, high humidity is one of the causes of extra heat in the room because it traps heat.
 For this reason, unless you use a dehumidifier in summer, your house can be uninhabitable.

 While the dehumidifier has a cooling effect in the room, do not rely on it entirely.
 In fact, only use the unit when there is high humidity.

-Once the optimum humidity has been reached, the dehumidifier will switch off automatically and so it won’t continue cooling the room any more.
+Once the optimum humidity has been reached, the dehumidifier will switch off automatically (it has a built-in humidistat) and so it won’t continue cooling the room any more.

 So, for a dehumidifier vs air conditioner for cooling a room, you should use an air conditioner if it is the heat that you want to get rid of.